-It will return the following error: Method 'age' not found for invocant of class 'Human'

-The reason being that \$!age is private and can only be used within the object.
+It will return this error: Method 'age' not found for invocant of class 'Human' because \$!age is private and can only be used within the object.
 Trying to access it outside the object will return an error.

-Now replace has \$!age with has \$.age and see what will be the result of say \$john.age;
+Now replace has \$!age with has \$.age and observe the result of say \$john.age;

 9.3.
-Named vs. Positional Arguments
+Named vs. Positional Parameters